ropensci-archive/rbison/README.md

 #> NULL
 ```

+### occurrence search

-##### The occurrence service searches by scientific names and gives back occurrence data similar to data given back by the `bison` function
+The occurrence service searches by scientific names and gives back occurrence
+data similar to data given back by the `bison()` function

 Searching for data and looking at output